mpancha/hw4/Deployment/README.md

 prepare_app.sh
 --------------
 Script prepares environment for deployment as per workshop.

-Steps are performed by prepare_app.sh
+Following steps are executed by prepare_app.sh
 1. npm install to build infrastructure.js
 2. creates deploy directory with blue and green
 3. Initialize bare repo in deploy/gree.git and deploy/blue.git